ate47/atian-cod-tools/README.md

 ## Credits

-- Serious's t8-compiler for some opcodes for Black Ops 4, it fasted up the process of understanding the internal game functions.
+- [Serious's t8-compiler](https://github.com/shiversoftdev/t7-compiler) for some opcodes for Black Ops 4, it fasted up the process of understanding the internal game functions.
 Also for the childthread operator syntax.
+- [JariKCoding's CoDLuaDecompiler](https://github.com/JariKCoding/CoDLuaDecompiler) to understand the Lua HK scripting format.